 Whether you are a small business with a handful of employees or a large multi-national corporation with offices all around the globe, the importance of keeping your logo and brand looking fresh and enticing to your customers cannot be underestimated.

-In addition, well-designed and orchestrated logos and branding schemes can actually become a tangible asset within your business and add to its bottom line value.
+Don’t forget that well-designed and orchestrated logos and branding schemes can actually become a tangible asset within your business and add to its bottom line value.

 Where do I start adding value to my business by refreshing my logo?